Tonmaiii/minecraft-survival-datapack/README.md

 ### Terrain

 -   The Sky dimension has no floor or ceiling
+-   The bottom build limit is at `y: 64` and the top build limit is at `y: 320`
 -   The terrain is in a cloud-like formation
 -   The terrain consist of 3 blocks in a gradient from the bottom to top: White Concrete, White Wool, White Stained Glass